 Galen of Pergamum was without doubt the most important physician of the period (200 CE).
 He reflected the Roman attitude by combining all the previous medical ideas together, thus creating an all-embracing medical theory.

 The Renaissance was a turning point.
 Artists rediscovered the classical art of ancient Greece and Rome.
-At the same time two elements were fundamental.
-Firstly, the acceptance of dissection permitted a renewal of anatomical studies.
+At the same time, two elements were fundamental.
+Firstly, the acceptance of dissection permitted the renewal of anatomical studies.
 Secondly, the invention of printing allowed easy duplication of illustrations and their integration into text pages, instead of having to be on separate plates.

-Through collaboration, a production of excellent illustrations flourished, merging artistic skill and scientific background.
-Extremely graceful anatomical figures in dramatic poses emerged in detailled landscapes, sometimes with classical architecture.
-Medical illustration was an “excuse” for showing a renewed passion for representing the human body.
+Through collaboration, the production of excellent illustrations flourished, merging artistic skill and scientific background.
+Extremely graceful anatomical figures in dramatic poses emerged in detailed landscapes, sometimes with classical architecture.
+The medical illustration was an “excuse” for showing a renewed passion for representing the human body.